jon49/htmx-todomvc/readme.md

 All front end state is done on the front end.
 This keeps things simple and makes it so I don't have to redo the same code on the back end and on the front end.

+Normally I do an updater for the service worker too.
+But I didn't do it here.
+Normally I validate data and such too.
+But I also skipped that.
+It would be simple to add.

 Mixing HTMX with my jQuery-like library was a real joy and made making this app simple and enjoyable.